 The McDougal Graduate Teaching Fellows at the Poorvu Center lead programs on effective and innovative teaching, develop teaching resources, and provide individual consultations for graduate student instructors at Yale.
 The Poorvu Center emphasizes teamwork as well as individual participation.
-This group of approximately 20 doctoral graduate students facilitate a wide array of programming, including Teaching at Yale Day for first-time teaching fellows, discipline-specific Fundamentals of Teaching workshops, and advanced teaching workshops.
-Graduate Fellows work within their own departments or disciplines and across disciplines.
+This group of approximately 20 doctoral graduate students and professional school students facilitates a wide array of programming, including Teaching at Yale Day for first-time teaching fellows, discipline-specific Fundamentals of Teaching workshops, and advanced teaching workshops.
+Graduate Teaching Fellows work within their own departments or disciplines and across disciplines.

-In early May, fellows receive 12 hours of training (required) over two days to prepare them to serve as consultants and workshop leaders.
+In early May, fellows receive 12 hours of required training over two days to prepare them to serve as consultants and workshop leaders.
 An additional day of mandatory training takes place in mid-August.
-Fellows attend bi-weekly staff meetings throughout the academic year, during which they contribute to the direction and offerings of the CTL and continue to develop their own teaching.
+Fellows attend bi-weekly staff meetings throughout the academic year, during which they contribute to the direction and offerings of the Poorvu Center and continue to develop their own teaching.

-McDougal Teaching Fellows are supported by a generous gift from the McDougal family.
+McDougal Graduate Teaching Fellows are supported by a generous gift from the McDougal family.